 Transitional In-Home Care During COVID-19

-Transitional care is known as switching from one type of care to another.
-In preparation for shelter-in-place orders, some families decided on having parents move in to oversee their care.
+Transitional In-Home Care During COVID-19: Transitional care is known as switching from one type of care to another.
+In preparation for shelter-in-place orders, some families decided to have parents move in to oversee their care.
 This is one example of transitional senior care.
-Instead of caring for parents from time to time or having others care for parents, this meant many adult children took over full time caregiving tasks.
+Instead of caring for parents from time to time or having others care for parents, many adult children took over full-time caregiving tasks.

-This has created a transitional time where adult children are learning the ins and outs of caring for someone at home.
-It has meant a new normal everyday routine in caring for parents and loved ones.
+This has created a transitional time where adult children learn the ins and outs of caring for someone at home.
+It has meant a new normal routine in caring for parents and loved ones.

 Preparing for Senior Care After COVID-19